Updated March, 2022

 Basis is important when considering whether to place a hedge because it is used to convert the futures price to a local cash equivalent price.
 The basis tables can be used to estimate the net local hedge price.

-The producer considering hedging needs to determine the period when the grain will be marketed.
+The producer considering hedging needs to determine the period when the crop will be marketed.
 Once the marketing period has been selected the appropriate futures contract delivery month is chosen.
 The expected basis during that time period is subtracted from the current futures price to obtain the estimated net price from hedging (not including transaction fee or interest on margin money).

 For example, if you are considering placing a hedge using July futures and if you anticipate lifting the hedge in June, you can estimate the net hedge price by subtracting the expected June basis from the current July futures price.